 The transmission facilities comply with this policy to the extent applicable.
-Once installed, the buried submarine export, onshore export, and interconnection cables will not impede access to the publicly owned foreshore or other publicly owned lands.
-The onshore substation is on a previously developed site that does not provide access to publicly owned land.
+Once installed, the buried submarine export cables, onshore export cables, interconnection cables and loop-in / loop-out lines will not impede access to the publicly owned foreshore or other publicly owned lands.
+The onshore substation and Hampton Road substation are on previously developed sites that do not provide access to publicly owned land.